Founders' Society

 A vision for the future.
 A vision for the Virginia Museum of Natural History.

 Let us recognize your legacy of discovery by naming a museum feature after you or your family.
+With a documented bequest to VMNH through a will or trust, you can receive immediate naming recognition in advance of your gift.
 You can achieve your personal financial goals and leave a legacy of support for the Virginia Museum of Natural History by using various legal and tax strategies to plan a gift to VMNH.

 Planned gifts to the Virginia Museum of Natural History can take the form of: